 How will my daughter find out if she has made a team?

 Players are assigned numbers at the tryouts.
 All communication is based on this number so that names are not listed.
 During the first cut, players that are invited to STAY for the remaining time have their numbers put on a white board.
 At the end of the tryouts, players that make a team have their numbers listed on a whiteboard next to that team's name.
-Players must stay after the tryout ends to meet with the coaches if they receive an offer.
+Players and alternates must stay after the tryout ends to meet with the coaches if they receive an offer.
 Players that leave the building without their contract are assumed to decline and their spot will be offered to the next person on the list.

 Do you have an alternate list and how are they contacted?